yitianlian/starter-hugo-academic/content/publication/trust/index.md

 - Canyu Chen
 - Feiran Jia
 - Ziyu Ye
+- Shiyang Lai
 - Kai Shu
+- Jindong Gu
 - Adel Bibi
 - Ziniu Hu
+- David Jurgens
+- James Evans
-- Philip Torr
+- Philip H.S.
+Torr
 - Bernard Ghanem
 - Guohao Li
-date: "2024-03-11T00:00:00Z"
+date: "2024-10-05T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2023-03-11T00:00:00Z"
+publishDate: "2024-10-05T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-# publication: "Submitted to ICML2024"
-# publication_short: ""
+publication: "<span style='color:red;'>Accepted at NeurIPS 2024</span>"
+publication_short: "<span style='color:red;'>Accepted at NeurIPS 2024</span>"

-abstract: Large Language Model (LLM) agents have been increasingly adopted as simulation tools to model humans in applications such as social science.
-However, one fundamental question remains can LLM agents really simulate human behaviors?
-In this paper, we focus on one of the most critical behaviors in human interactions, trust, and aim to investigate whether or not LLM agents can simulate human trust behaviors.
-We first find that LLM agents generally exhibit trust behaviors, referred to as agent trust, under the framework of Trust Games, which are widely recognized in behavioral economics.
-Then, we discover that LLM agents can have high behavioral alignment with humans regarding trust behaviors, indicating the feasibility to simulate human trust behaviors with LLM agents.
-In addition, we probe into the biases in agent trust and the differences in agent trust towards agents and humans.
-We also explore the intrinsic properties of agent trust under conditions including advanced reasoning strategies and external manipulations.
-We further offer important implications for various scenarios where trust is paramount.
-Our study represents a significant step in understanding the behaviors of LLM agents and the LLM-human analogy.
-The code is here.
+abstract: "Large Language Model (LLM) agents have been increasingly adopted as simulation tools to model humans in social science and role-playing applications.
+However, one fundamental question remains: can LLM agents reliably simulate human behavior?
+In this paper, we focus on a key aspect of human interaction: trust, and aim to investigate whether LLM agents can effectively simulate human trust behaviors.
+We first find that LLM agents generally exhibit trust behaviors, which we refer to as agent trust, under the framework of Trust Games, a widely recognized tool in behavioral economics.
+Additionally, we discover that GPT-4 agents demonstrate high behavioral alignment with humans in terms of trust behaviors, suggesting the feasibility of simulating human trust behaviors with LLM agents.
+Moreover, we investigate the biases in agent trust and the differences in trust directed towards other LLM agents versus humans.
+We also examine the intrinsic properties of agent trust under conditions such as advanced reasoning strategies and external manipulations.
+Our study provides new insights into the behaviors of LLM agents and highlights the fundamental analogy between LLMs and humans beyond value alignment.
+We further discuss the broad implications of our findings for various applications where trust plays a critical role."

 # Summary.
 An optional shortened abstract.